Derek316x/BCI-NES/README.md

 We plan to extend this framework in the near future and hope to add videos to this Github (eventually) showing a fully functional BCI-NES experience!

+We'd like to give a big thanks to Dr. Iyad Obeid and Temple University for hosting us, and Dr. Paul Sajda for sponsoring our team.